nilsiker/nilsiker.github.io/content/blog/exploring-chickensoft-2/index.md

   }
 }
 ```

+> 🙋🏼 There is also the `OnAttach` and `OnDetach`.
+According to [the docs](https://chickensoft.games/docs/logic_blocks/basics/states#-attach-and-detach-vs-entrance-and-exit) these should be used for housekeeping stuff, such as subscribing and unsubscribing to events.

 The final step now, is to actually **react** to the output from the machine via the `Binding`.
 We'll hop over to our `Ready` function and set up those reactions!